bec5030/bec5030.github.io/_posts/2023-4-27-Remote-Controlled-Lawn-Mower.md

 In all the attempts to de-risk the project the scariest part was not knowing if any of it was actually going to come together and work.
 I mean I was hopeful it would and probably should in concept but I was never fully sure until everything was integrated and I tested it.
 In theory I ought to be able to push a reel lawn mower with wheelchair motors, *right*?
 It should be capable of turning even with fixed wheels, *right*?
 The battery should probably be able to deliver enough power to function, *right*?
 And last at least 45 minutes, *right*?
 Etc.

 And to my delight it all worked!
-It was over the moon seeing it cut for the first time, and it was such a huge relief!
+I was over the moon seeing it cut for the first time, and it was such a huge relief!
 A demonstration can be seen below.
 One thing I certainly wasn't expecting was how cool it would sound!

 <iframe width="560" height="315" src="https://www.youtube.com/embed/OjxiF_BOaNI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>